Placements and Accreditation

 Following completion of the OTAC, medical and nurse practitioners may apply to be recognised as an accredited prescriber of opioid pharmacotherapies for the treatment of opioid dependence in NSW.

-New registrars in drug and alcohol settings may also apply for authority to prescribe opioid pharmacotherapies whilst under supervision.
-This is a separate process that registrars complete prior to seeking full accreditation.
+Clinicans in public drug and alcohol settings may also apply for approval* to prescribe opioid pharmacotherapies whilst under supervision, which is a separate process to those seeking accreditation.

 Pathways for Prescribing

 To learn more about prescribing opioid pharmacotherapies as an accredited prescrber, select below if you are a medical practitioner or nurse practitioner.

 If you are a clinician under supervision in a public drug and alcohol clinical service, select this option if you are seeking limited approval* to prescribe under supervision at your workplace.
 For additional information, see our frequently asked questions or contact us.

 Frequently Asked Questions

 Whilst both allow you to prescribe opioid pharmacotherapies for patients, there are some differences:

 - Receiving an approval* to prescribe under supervision as a registrar, trainee or similar role in a public drug and alcohol clinic in NSW means that you have been granted permission to prescribe opioid agonist treatment in a limited capacity.
 You will be limited to prescribing only to a maximum of 125 patients and will not be able to prescribe in the same capacity outside of your workplace.
 This specific approval* applies is only valid for the duration of your role at your workplace in a public drug and alcohol clinic in NSW.
 For more information this application visit the page for AOD registrars seeking authoirty under supervision.
 You are also strongly encouraged to proceed with applying for full accreditation during your rotation (see below for more information).